exakat/exakat/docs/Configuration.rst

   + minimumSize : 3

     + Minimal number of expressions in a method to apply this analysis.
+:ref:`Abstract Away <abstract-away>`
+  + abstractableCalls :

+    + Minimal number of parameters to report.
+:ref:`Memoize MagicCall <memoize-magiccall>`
+  + minMagicCallsToGet : 2

+    + Minimal number of calls of a magic property to make it worth locally caching.
 :ref:`PHP Keywords As Names <php-keywords-as-names>`
   + reservedNames :